-The FastConnect link must have an availability in excess of 99.95% (ninety-nine point nine five percent).
+The FastConnect link must have an availability in excess of 99,95% (ninety-nine comma nine five percent).

 The Service Provider’s NMS must monitor the FastConnect link.

 The Service Provider shall render the FastConnect Services according to the pricing as set out in Annexure I (Pricing).
 Such pricing includes Non-Recurring Charges for the installation of the FastConnect Services, and Monthly Recurring Charges.